arpitsri3/CarND-Behavioral-Cloning/writeup_report.md

 4. After this , for each image in this dataset of 99 images, i flip the image (as done by David in the classroom) and add a corresponding steering angle multiplied by -1.
 5. Thus , a batch of 33 finally contains 99*2 datapoints after the above process.
 There's an increase to 33x6= 198 Datapoints.

 After the augmentation process, I had 38088 number of data points.
 I then preprocessed this data by by doing Lambda normalization and Cropping, which have again been explicitly discussed in the classroom.
+I'd like to say that this data augmentation , more than anything else, helped the most in training the network effectively.

 The data has been shuffled and 21% of data has been split to validation data set.